arkanild/LLMs/smart_resume/readme.md

-Executable python script, for people not handy on Jupyter notebooks - [Smart_resume.py](https://github.com/arkanild/LLMs/blob/main/smart_resume/smart_resume.py)
+Executable python script, for people not handy with Jupyter notebooks - [Smart_resume.py](https://github.com/arkanild/LLMs/blob/main/smart_resume/smart_resume.py)

 TO DO :
 1. UI for submitting the inputs and JD.